Which barbecues smoke the competition?

 Always use the hose and type of fitting recommended by the manufacturer.
 When you break out the BBQ for summer, check the hose for blockages and make sure all connections fit snugly.
 Never, ever use a gas barbecue inside.

 Make sure it doesn’t rock.
-If you want to take it camping or on picnics, look for easily detachable legs, but try not to compromise on stability when the thing is set up.
+If you want to take it camping or on picnics, look for easily detachable legs.

-Check that your model is easy to take apart and reassemble.
+Check the barbecue is easy to take apart and reassemble.

 This allows you to keep cooked food warm.